 You Feel Lonely

 If you are on your own in a large home, you may find yourself feeling lonely more often.
 If this is the case, you might want to consider moving to a community or neighborhood where there are individuals your age to interact with on a daily basis.
 Many retirement communities offer regular gathering and events so that everyone can stay active and make new friends.
-Whether is a retirement community like Del Webb in the Nashville area or Tampa or Orlando area or just a small condo community that caters to retirees, this could be a great option to meet other people.
+Whether is a retirement community like Del Webb in the Tampa or Orlando area or just a small condo community that caters to retirees, this could be a great option to meet other people.
 Being social is a critical aspect of contributing toward good health.

 If you start thinking that your home is becoming more of a burden, downsizing may be an excellent option for you.